Rajwinder-Singh-19/Major_Project_Formula1_Aerodynamics/README.md

 - **Solver Validation:** Validated the CFD solver using the **Ahmed Body**, by recreating the results by Meile, Brenn, Reppenhagen and Lechner https://www.researchgate.net/publication/330383775_Experiments_and_numerical_simulations_on_the_aerodynamics_of_the_Ahmed_body
 - **Frontwing Design:** Designed a new frontwing which showed 14% reduction in coefficient of drag and 38% increase in coefficient of downforce as compared to the RB9 frontwing.
 - **Rearwing Design:** Designed a new frontwing which showed 60% increase in coefficient of downforce as compared to the RB9 frontwing.
-- **Full Chassis and Ground Design:** Compliant with 2026 FIA regulations
+- **Full Chassis and Ground Design:** Compliant with 2026 FIA regulations.
+- **Result:** Optimal design with enhanced aerodynamic efficiency.

 | ![FwingFusion](https://github.com/user-attachments/assets/9813c0bd-6c30-44b8-a941-c464d3c54061) |